brianmuturi2/booking-app/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Booking application that people can use to create and book events, providing the name of the event, description of the event, dates for the event, images of the location of the event and location details of the event using google maps or current location of the device.
+A booking application that people can use to create and book events, providing the name of the event, description of the event, dates for the event, images of the location of the event and location details of the event using google maps or current location of the device.

 <p align="right">(<a href="#top">back to top</a>)</p>